Below are nine really cool tools that I can see a “not so techy” art gallery marketing person adopting.

 To the Point

-Social media is a big part of your art gallery marketing strategy and if use it properly it can be an immensely valuable marketing and sales tool.
+Social media is a big part of your art gallery marketing strategy and if use it properly it can be immensely valuable to increase sales.
 The platforms are constantly making changes to give their users a better experience.
 Those changes often mean you have to be nimble.
-I hope you will experiment with some of these tools to make your job a little easier and create posts that algorithms favor for organic reach and excite art buyers throughout the world.
+I hope you will experiment with some of these resources for using social media as a marketing tool to make your job a little easier and create posts that algorithms favor for organic reach and excite art buyers throughout the world.

 What tools do you use and recommend?
 Let me know.